 Cleaning when you have kids is probably the single most complicated task for mamas.
 I mean you are caring for actual living human beings and that takes up a lot of time in itself, but throw cleaning in the mix and your just setting yourself up for failure.
 But, I’m here to tell you that cleaning doesn’t have to be this big ordeal that takes hours and hours to get a clean house.
 Don’t get me wrong, your house might still be somewhat of a mess, but it will be a cleaner mess.
-Download this simple cleaning routine (in my Free Resource Library) for working moms and watch your life be transformed.
+Download this simple cleaning routine (in my Free Mom Survival Vault) for working moms and watch your life be transformed.
 Not only will cleaning get easier for you but you will gain so much more time for other more important things.

 There are two things that you have to do to make this cleaning routine a success.
 The first is to declutter your home, check out this post I wrote on how you can declutter your home without the stress and overwhelm.
 The second is to stick to your routine.
 If you don’t do it consistently, you wont see results and results are what we want to see, right?

 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.
 I will never recommend a product I don’t love or feel you would get value from.